finos/common-domain-model/documentation/source/documentation.rst

      if CalculationPeriod( equityPayout -> calculationPeriodDates, periodEndDate ) -> isLastPeriod then price assign-output updatedEquityPayout -> priceReturnTerms -> valuationPriceInterim -> netPrice -> amount:
      if CalculationPeriod( equityPayout -> calculationPeriodDates, periodEndDate ) -> isLastPeriod = False then price
-   assign-output updatedContract -> tradableProduct -> product -> contractualProduct -> economicTerms -> payout -> equityPayout -> performance: <"Reset primitive after state must be correctly populated with the equity payout including the performance.">
+   assign-output updatedContract -> tradableProduct -> product -> contractualProduct -> economicTerms -> payout -> equityPayout -> performance:
      equityPerformance
-   assign-output updatedContract -> tradableProduct -> product -> contractualProduct -> economicTerms -> payout -> equityPayout -> payoutQuantity -> quantityMultiplier -> multiplierValue: <"Using the Rate of Return we 'reset' the multiplier, which is used to resolve the ultimate notional amount for the equity swap.">
+   assign-output updatedContract -> tradableProduct -> product -> contractualProduct -> economicTerms -> payout -> equityPayout -> payoutQuantity -> quantityMultiplier -> multiplierValue:
      1 + equityPerformance / 100

 The set of updated values include the ``performance`` attribute on the ``equityPayout``, which represents the performance of the current calculation period.
 The resolution function uses some of the already defined *utility functions* such as ``CalculationPeriod`` and also a *calculation function* for the Equity performance.